-CIS (short for “the Construction Industry Scheme“) was set up by HMRC to collect income tax throughout the year from people working in the construction industry.
+CIS, short for Construction Industry Scheme was set up by HMRC to collect income tax throughout the year from those who carry out construction work.

-Construction companies deduct tax on behalf of their workers (subcontractors) and send the money to HMRC as tax payments:
+Contractors deduct tax on behalf of their workers (subcontractors) and send the money directly to HMRC as tax payments.

 Whilst it is mandatory for contractors to register for CIS, this is a choice for subcontractors.
 They don’t have to but whether you’re registered for CIS or not determines the amount of tax you pay.

 If you register with CIS, you’ll pay 20% tax.
 If you’re not registered for with CIS, you’ll pay 30% tax.
 That’s a pretty massive difference!
 If that extra 10% has prompted you to register for CIS, you can find out how to do this here.